metaplex-foundation/docs/docs/01-programs/02-candy-machine/03-managing-candy-machines.md

 <AccordionItem title="JS SDK" open={true}>
 <div className="accordion-item-padding">

 The best way to check how Candy Machines are modelled in the JS SDK is by checking [the API References of the `CandyMachine` model](https://metaplex-foundation.github.io/js/types/js.CandyMachine.html).
-Notice how the `CandyMachine` model encapsulate both the Candy Machine account and the (optional) Candy Guard account so you have everything you need under the same object.
+Notice how the `CandyMachine` model encapsulates both the Candy Machine account and the (optional) Candy Guard account so you have everything you need under the same object.

 Here’s a small code example showcasing some of the Candy Machine attributes.